funny-falcon/go-rando/README.md

   into math/rand.Rand, and math.Int32n method were called.
 - benchsrc.out - is benchmark of different math/rand.Source64 implementations
   without wrapping into math/rand.Rand.

+Also it was tested against libsodium chacha20 (benchmark folder).
+Go's rando implementation is just 2.1x slower than ChaCha20.
+Implemented in C, rando is just 1.25x slower.
+If number of iterations in permutation is decreased to 4, C rando is as fast as ChaCha20.
+(But, to be honestly, ChaCha8 is not yet broken, and it will be twice faster.)